dfeneyrou/palanteer/README.md

     - Automatic instrumentation of functions enter/leave, memory allocations, raised exceptions, garbage collection runs
     - Seamless support of multithreading, asyncio/gevent

+Recording simultaneously up to 8 streams (i.e., from different processes) is supported.

 Palanteer is an efficient, lean and comprehensive solution for better and enjoyable software development!

 ## C++ instrumentation example